·

 August 2023: HashiCorp switched Terraform from the Mozilla Public License (MPL 2.0) to the Business Source License (BSL 1.1).
 The BSL prohibits using Terraform to build competing products or services.
 For most end users, this changes nothing day-to-day.
 But it killed the "Terraform is open source" argument that made it feel safe to bet on.
 You're now building critical infrastructure on a tool whose license terms are controlled by a corporation that can change them again.

 September 2023: The Linux Foundation announced OpenTofu, a fork of Terraform at the last MPL-licensed commit.
-IBM, Alibaba, Gruntwork, Spacelift, and others backed it.
+Harness, Gruntwork, Spacelift, env0, Scalr, and others backed it, with formal pledges from more than 140 organizations and a starting commitment of 18 full-time developers.
 The fork was credible from day one.

 February 2025: IBM closed the HashiCorp acquisition for $6.4 billion.
 Terraform, Vault, Consul, Nomad, Packer, Vagrant - all IBM products now.
 IBM's track record with acquisitions (Red Hat notwithstanding) gives the community pause.
 The concern isn't that IBM will break Terraform tomorrow.
 It's that the incentive structure changed.
 IBM paid $6.4 billion and needs to justify that spend.
 Enterprise licensing, feature gating, and ecosystem lock-in are the obvious levers.